-This Air Quality Action Plan (AQAP) has been produced as part of our statutory duties required by the Local Air Quality Management framework.
+This air quality action plan has been produced as part of our statutory duties required by the local air quality management framework.
 It outlines the action we will take to improve air quality in Chideock within Dorset Council between 2021 and 2026.
-Chideock is a village which spans the A35, on the Strategic Road Network which is managed by Highways England.
+Chideock is a village which spans the A35, on the strategic road network which is managed by Highways England.

 This action plan replaces the previous action plan which ran from December 2008.
-Projects delivered through the past action plan include a number of feasibility studies, in conjunction with Highways England, largely focussing on HGV movements which have included the modelling of the removal of larger HGVs and the use of alternative routes (such as the M3/ A303 and the A31/ A35).
-Work has shown that the majority of the HGVs driving through the village were local, however 27% were trans-regional.
-More recently, studies relating to the impacts of other specific traffic management measures have been undertaken (such as putting in place alternate direction single lane traffic flows).
-Most recently a temporary speed restriction has been implemented in September 2019, extending the 30 mph speed limit about 200 meters to the west of the AQMA boundary and changing the existing National Speed Limit between Chideock and Morcombelake to a 50mph speed limit.
+Projects delivered through the past action plan include a number of feasibility studies, in conjunction with Highways England, largely focussing on heavy goods vehicles' (HGV) movements which have included the modelling of the removal of larger Heavy goods vehicles and the use of alternative routes (such as the M3/ A303 and the A31/ A35).
+Work has shown that most of the Heavy good vehicles driving through the village were local, however 27 percent were trans-regional.
+More recently, studies relating to the impacts of other specific traffic management measures have been carried out, such as putting in place alternate direction single lane traffic flows.
+Most recently a temporary speed restriction has been in operational since September 2019, extending the 30 miles per hour speed limit about 200 meters to the west of the air quality management area boundary and changing the existing national speed limit between Chideock and Morcombelake to a 50 miles per hour speed limit.
 The proposal was to trial the impact on air quality, with the aim of smoothing the speed of traffic and reduction of the acceleration phase close to the properties/receptors in the village.
-There is also ongoing engagement with residents, the local MP and Parish Council.
+There is also ongoing engagement with residents, the local MP and parish council.
 This engagement will continue.
 The length of time which feasibility work has been ongoing for illustrates that there is not a clear solution to this complex issue.

-Air pollution is associated with a number of adverse health impacts.
+Air pollution is associated with several adverse health impacts.
 It is recognised as a contributing factor in the onset of heart disease and cancer.
 Additionally, air pollution particularly affects the most vulnerable in society: children and older people, and those with heart and lung conditions.
-There is also often a strong correlation with equalities issues, because areas with poor air quality are also often the less affluent areas^{1,2}.
+There is also often a strong correlation with equalities issues, because areas with poor air quality are also often the less affluent areas.

-1 Environmental equity, air quality, socioeconomic status and respiratory health, 2010
+&lt;sup>1 Environmental equity, air quality, socioeconomic status and respiratory health, 2010

-2 Air quality and social deprivation in the UK: an environmental inequalities analysis, 2006
+&lt;sup>2 Air quality and social deprivation in the UK: an environmental inequalities analysis, 2006

-The annual health cost to society of the impacts of particulate matter alone in the UK is estimated to be around £16 billion3.
+The annual health cost to society of the impacts of particulate matter alone in the UK is estimated to be around £16 billion.
 Dorset Council is committed to reducing the exposure of people in Chideock, and across Dorset, to poor air quality in order to improve health.

-Actions have been developed that both address the NO2 air quality objective exceedance in Chideock, but also address more strategic issues to try and reduce emissions of both NO2 and PM{2.5} across the district in order to improve health in a more equitable way.
+Actions have been developed that address Nitrogen Dioxide that exceeds the air quality objective in Chideock, and but also more strategic issues to try and reduce emissions of both Nitrogen Dioxide and particulate matter with a size of 2.5 microns or less across the district in order to improve health in a more even way.
 The measures can be considered under five broad topics:

-- Continue collaborative work with Highways England to investigate, and where appropriate implement, direct measures to improve air quality on the A35 in Chideock - Promotion of Behaviour Change away from Single Occupancy Private Vehicle Use - Promotion of the Use of Alternatively Fuelled Vehicles - Developing Policies to Support Better Air Quality - Controlling Domestic Emissions
+- Continue collaborative work with Highways England to investigate, and where appropriate, apply direct measures to improve air quality on the A35 in Chideock, - Promotion of behaviour change away from single occupancy private vehicle use, - Promotion of the use of alternatively fuelled vehicles, - Developing policies to support better air quality, - Controlling domestic emissions.